Tenosynovitis: Inflammation in the Hands and Feet

 In order to understand what tenosynovitis is, let’s take a look at a tendon.
 This perfect structure anchors the muscles in our hands to the bone.

-The tendon is covered in a sheath, the sinovial membrane, which protects and isolates the tendons.
-This is precisely where the inflammation and pain occurs.
+The tendon is covered in a sheath, the synovial membrane, which protects and isolates the tendons.
+This is precisely where the inflammation and pain occur.

-What’s immediately noticeable about tenosynovitis is that it affects the flexor muscles, which means the first symptoms of this condition occur when moving the hands or walking.
+What’s notable right away about this condition is that it affects the flexor muscles.
+This means the first symptoms occur when moving your hands or walking.

-It begins as slight discomfort, but gradually it develops into inflammation, swelling and even fever.
+It begins as a slight pain, but slowly it develops into inflammation, swelling, and even fever.

 Tenosynovitis of the upper extremities tends to affect women more.
-Also, those who play sports or work in manual labor, like tailors, butchers and even dentists also suffer from tenosynovitis.
+Also, athletes or those who work in manual labor, like tailors, butchers, and even dentists.

-- Redness or swelling that lasts for days.
-When this happens, the pain occurs even at rest.
+- Redness or swelling that lasts for days, even when resting

-- Small bumps may appear on the fingers and toes due to infection.
+- Small bumps on the fingers and toes due to infection

-- Manipulating objects, walking, and doing daily tasks takes a lot of effort and causes a lot of discomfort.
+- Handling objects, walking, and doing daily tasks takes a lot of effort and causes a lot of discomfort

-The main causes of inflammation of the synovial sheath are repetitive movements of the hands and feet, as well as poor posture which many do without realizing.
+The main causes of inflammation of the synovial sheath are repetitive movements of the hands and feet.
+Poor posture also plays a contributing role.

-Every one of these repetitive and continuous movements causes excessive friction between the tendon and bone to which it’s attached.
-Repetitive movement and small injuries to the sheath that surrounds the tendon can gradually lead to inflammation.
+Every one of these repetitive and constant movements causes excessive friction between the tendon and bone.
+Repetitive movement and small injuries to the sheath that surrounds the tendon can slowly lead to swelling.